 connect philanthropic and grant-making organisations with the social enterprises and change-makers that can address the key community needs and opportunities.

-The National Institute of Demographic and Economic Analysis (NIDEA) is engaged by Momentum Waikato to collate and analyse existing date from 34 indicators across eight impact areas.
+The National Institute of Demographic and Economic Analysis (NIDEA) is engaged by Momentum Waikato to collate and analyse existing data from 34 indicators across eight impact areas.

-The NIDEA Waikato Vital Signs Consultancy Reports are extremely informative, however the final Waikato Vital Signs Reports tell the full story as they add the community priorities, local stories and responses to the NIDEA reports from people who attend the community engagement workshops across the Waikato.
+The NIDEA Waikato Vital Signs Consultancy Report linked above is extremely informative, however the final Waikato Vital Signs Report tell the full story as it adds the community priorities, local stories and responses to the NIDEA reports from people who attend the community engagement workshops across the Waikato.

 Statistics on their own are important but don't tell the whole story.
 Even by putting some analysis around statistics, we would not be getting the entire picture.
 Engaging with local communities helps to create and acknowledge meaning, capture the narratives of places, and gather communities’ views on their own strengths and challenges.